Physics, Bachelor of Science

 Students will develop problem-solving capacities.
 In particular, a student will be able to:

-- describe the fundamental physical principles in the problem
+- Describe the fundamental physical principles of the problem.

 Details Accordion Closed